 As a homeschool evaluator in Virginia, I've worked with hundreds of kids in families who have used all kinds of weekly homeschool schedules.
 I'm also in my 19th year of homeschooling, and since we've moved around a lot, I've been in a ton of different homeschooling communities and groups with so many good homeschooling families.
 I've seen all kinds of weekly schedules work well for people, and creating a strong week of homeschooling can look different for each homeschooling family.
 Some families have weekly schedules that look like school schedules, but most homeschooling families use the flexibility of homeschooling to create a weekly schedule that is customized for them.
 Here are some of the homeschool schedules that I have seen work to create a strong homeschooling week.
 Continue reading »

 Trying to determine the best path for educating your children can be confusing.
-Education is important, and we’re all trying to keep from messing up our kids any more than necessary.
-It’s not an irreversible decision (neither is any other education decision you make, such as putting them in a certain school or using a specific curriculum), but it will affect your whole family, so it’s worth putting some thought into.
+Education is important, and we're all trying to keep from messing up our kids any more than necessary.
+It's not an irreversible decision (neither is any other education decision you make, such as putting them in a certain school or using a specific curriculum), but it will affect your whole family, so it's worth putting some thought into.
+Here are some things to consider as you make your decision.
 Continue reading »

 When you've suddenly taken your kids out of school to homeschool, there is a long list of things to do, and it all seems like it needs to be done quickly so your kids won't be behind.